 We are dedicated to promoting an inclusive and safe environment in our lab.
 We support all of the members of our team in realizing their full potential, and we value the creativity and productivity that comes from the meeting of diverse minds.

+Emma Kirschke is an undergraduate in the College of Arts and Sciences studying Biology who plans to pursue a career in Veterinary Medicine.
+She joined the lab in the Fall of 2019 and is interested in exploring the complex relationship between parasites and their hosts and how this relationship contributes to natural selection. email@example.com

-Anna is an undergraduate in the College of Arts and Sciences studying Biology and Statistics.
+Anna Nguyen is an undergraduate in the College of Arts and Sciences studying Biology and Statistics.
 She joined the lab in the Spring of 2019 and is interested in using statistical methods to conduct research in ecological and evolutionary biology.

-Simran is an undergraduate in the College of Arts and Sciences studying Global Public Health and Anthropology.
-She is interested in working with infectious diseases.
-She became part of the Gibson Lab in the Spring of 2019 and is excited to research host-parasite interactions and learn more about evolutionary ecology.

-Emily is an undergraduate student in the College of Arts and Sciences studying Biology and Global Public Health.
+Emily Tillet is an undergraduate student in the College of Arts and Sciences studying Biology and Global Public Health.
 She joined the lab in Summer 2019 and is interested in immunology and epidemiology.
 She’s super excited to learn about parasites of parasites and to exercise her green thumb growing eggplant hosts. firstname.lastname@example.org